galaxyproject/galaxy-cloudman-playbook/README.md

 To do so, visit CloudMan's Admin page.
 First, disable CloudMan's service dependency framework (under *System Controls*).
 Then, start Postgres, ProFTPd, and Galaxy services - in that order, while waiting for each of them to enter `Running` state before staring the next one.
-Unce Galaxy is running, the *Access Galaxy* button will become active.
+Once Galaxy is running, the *Access Galaxy* button will become active.

 ### Troubleshooting